open-feature/spec/specification/sections/01-flag-evaluation.md

 > The `provider mutator` function **MUST** invoke the `initialize` function on the newly registered provider before using it to resolve flag values.

+The `provider's` readiness can state can be maintained in it's `ready` member.

 See [provider initialization](./02-providers.md#24-initialization).

 #### Requirement 1.1.2.3